Why should customers do business with you?

 Remember, your value proposition isn’t about your business—it’s about your customer.
 One simple trick to keep your messaging customer-focused is to swap out some of your “I” or “we” references for “you.”

-Here’s an example of a value proposition that uses too much self-centered language: I know many parents are stressed about their child’s first haircut.
+Here’s an example of a value proposition that uses too much self-centred language: I know many parents are stressed about their child’s first haircut.
 I create a friendly and welcoming salon environment where I can give kiddos their first trim without fears or tears.

 And here it is with the spotlight shining on the customer: Your child’s first haircut can be stressful.
 Our friendly and welcoming salon environment helps your kiddo conquer their first trim without fears or tears.